 \section{Conclusion}

-We have improved the dimension bound of a class of Locally Recoverable codes defined from the Hermitian curve using functions which behave like a low--degree polynomial on each line of the Hermitian curve.
-The rate of Hermitian--Lifted codes is much smaller than the rate of the Reed--Muller lifted codes.
-However, it is remarkable that we can find codes of a positive rate using parity check equations over a field $\F_q$ when the code from the corresponding binary vector would give a code of dimension $0$.
-We hope that this leads to codes with better rates from the Hermitian unital and other designs.
+We have enhanced the dimension bound of a particular class of Locally Recoverable codes derived from the Hermitian curve by employing functions that exhibit low-degree polynomial behavior on each line of the curve.
+The rate of Hermitian-Lifted codes is significantly lower than that of Reed-Solomon lifted codes.
+However, it is noteworthy that we can construct codes with positive rates using parity check equations over a field $\mathbb{F}_q$, even though the corresponding binary vector code would have zero dimension.
+We anticipate that this advancement will pave the way for codes with improved rates derived from the Hermitian unital and other similar designs